-I love this activity for early readers and writers because it provides lots of opportunity to develop alphabet awareness whilst also exercising and strengthening fingers – in three different ways!
-Plus, it uses everyday materials that you quite possibly already have in your home or classroom.
+I love this fine motor alphabet activity for early readers and writers because it provides plenty of opportunity to develop alphabet awareness whilst also exercising and strengthening the muscles of the fingers.
+Plus, it uses simple, everyday materials that you quite possibly already have in your home or classroom.

 - Playdough or silly putty

 - A set of alphabet cards – download our free alphabet cards below

 1. Invite your child to flatten and smooth the playdough to cover the surface of the lid, this is a great finger muscle strengthening activity.

 2. Next, invite your child to use the pencil to ‘write’ a letter onto the playdough surface.